mike-lischke/antlr4-c3/readme.md

 This project contains a grammar agnostic code completion engine for ANTLR4 based parsers.
 The c3 engine is able to provide code completion candidates useful for editors with ANTLR generated parsers, independent of the actual language/grammar used for the generation.

 The original implementation is provided as a node module, and is written in TypeScript.
-A port to Java is available under ports/java.
+A port to Java is available under `ports/java`.
+Implementations under the `ports` folder might not be up to date compared to the Typescript version.

 # Abstract

 There have been quite a number of requests over the past years for getting support from ANTLR to create a code completion implementation, but so far that turned out as an isolated task with only custom solutions.
-This library aims to provide a common infrastructure for code completion implementions in a more general way, so that people can share their solutions and provide others with ideas to solve specific problems related to that.
+This library aims to provide a common infrastructure for code completion implementations in a more general way, so that people can share their solutions and provide others with ideas to solve specific problems related to that.

 The c3 engine implementation is based on an idea presented a while ago under [Universal Code Completion using ANTLR3](http://www.soft-gems.net/index.php/tools/47-universal-code-completion-using-antlr3).
 There a grammar was loaded into a memory structure so that it can be walked through with the current input to find a specific location (usually the caret position) and then collect all possible tokens and special rules, which then describe the possible set of code completion candidates for that position.
 With ANTLR4 we no longer need to load a grammar, because the grammar structure is now available as part of a parser (via the ATN - [Augmented Transition Network](https://en.wikipedia.org/wiki/Augmented_transition_network)).
 The ANTLR4 runtime even provides the [LL1Analyzer](https://github.com/antlr/antlr4/blob/master/runtime/Java/src/org/antlr/v4/runtime/atn/LL1Analyzer.java) class, which helps with retrieving follow sets for a given ATN state, but has a few shortcomings and is in general not easy to use.